vkmc/marconi-transport-amqp/README.md

-POC AMQP 1.0 transport driver for Marconi
+POC AMQP 1.0 transport driver for Zaqar
 =========================================

 Based on the cool cookiecutter template by flaper87